Water Fitness Classes

 Benefits

-• Increase muscle strength – Resistance in the pool helps to ensure the body’s muscles get a rigid workout.
+• Increase muscle strength – Resistance in the pool helps ensure the body’s muscles get a rigorous workout.

 • Increases flexibility – The joints naturally increase their range of motion.

-• Low-impact exercise – The buoyancy of the water helps takes off some of the impact we tend to place on our body, due to our own water weight.
+• Low-impact exercise – The buoyancy of water helps absorb some of the impact we tend to place on our bodies due to our own water weight.
 This is particularly appealing to those with joint conditions such as arthritis or those currently undergoing physical rehabilitation.

 • Alleviates pressure on the joints – Studies have shown water-based exercises such as water aerobics relieve pressure placed on joints from normal wear-and-tear and arthritis.
 In fact, hydrotherapy is shown to be the leading form of therapy for those suffering from joint problems.